- Study with Us

-Penang Medical College has a long history of delivering world-class programmes to a diverse range of international students.
-The expert support team at PMC will provide you with all the advice and guidance that you need to manage your immigration requirements.
+RCSI & UCD Malaysia Campus (formerly Penang Medical College) has a long history of delivering world-class programmes to a diverse range of international students.
+The expert support team at the University will provide you with all the advice and guidance that you need to manage your immigration requirements.
 Below is a general overview of some of those requirements.

 International students arriving in Malaysia are subject to immigration regulations.
-The staff of PMC will assist international students in their application of Student Pass and visa (if required) through Education Malaysia Global Services (EMGS).
+Afer acceptance of an offer, our Student Affairs team will assist international students in their application of Student Pass and visa (if required) through Education Malaysia Global Services (EMGS).

 EMGS is a Malaysian Government agency and is regarded as the official gateway to studying in Malaysia.
 All international student applications are made through this gateway.

-International students can also obtain the assistance of the Student Services in Dublin in their visa application (if required) before their return to Penang for the clinical years.
+International students can also obtain the assistance of the Student Services in Dublin in their visa application (if required) before their arrival in Penang for the clinical years.

-Students must submit all the necessary documents to apply for Student Pass to Penang Medical College six months before arrival in Penang.
+Students must submit all the necessary documents to apply for Student Pass to the RUMC Student Affairs team six (6) months before arrival in Penang.

 The following must be supplied: